-Dustin’s handouts do more than educate; they provide practical, culturally sensitive ways for church members to engage with their Jewish neighbors.
+Salt Seventh-day Adventist Church’s handouts do more than educate; they provide practical, culturally sensitive ways for church members to engage with their Jewish neighbors.
 Each handout highlights a key holiday or theme from the Jewish calendar, offering clear steps to build relationships and demonstrate care in ways that respect Jewish traditions.

 A Purim Invitation to Connect

-Dustin’s handouts also include tips for attending the lively Megillah reading of Esther in a synagogue, which is often an immersive experience.
+Additionally, the handouts also include tips for attending the lively Megillah reading of Esther in a synagogue, which is often an immersive experience.
 Guests often don elaborate costumes adorned with sparkling sequins, infusing a sense of carnival into the event.
 Groggers, noisemakers used to drown out Haman’s name, fill the air as a joyful symbol of the victory of good over evil.
 Bold colors of masks and shimmering decorations enhance the festive atmosphere, blending celebration with the deeper spiritual themes of deliverance and hope.

 Dustin recalls his own experience celebrating Purim in an Orthodox Jewish community.
 “With just a little preparation, I was ready to celebrate alongside my neighbors.
 Instead of the traditional Purim candies, I assembled five small gift bags filled with a variety of fruits from Costco.
 It was a healthy, kosher, and economical choice,” he shared.
 When Purim arrived, Dustin met a friend at the local Chabad house for the Megillah reading and spent the rest of the day distributing gift packages to neighbors.
 “It was a huge success.
 I had more meaningful conversations with my neighbors that one day than in the entire year,” he added.

-Additionally, Dustin highlights the value of offering help with preparations or clean-up, simple gestures that foster goodwill and strengthen relationships within the community.
+Additionally, Dustin highlights the value of offering help with preparations or clean-up, simple gestures that promote goodwill and strengthen relationships within the community.
 By engaging in these acts of kindness, church members can honor the holiday’s spirit while deepening their Jewish friendships, demonstrating both respect and a commitment to understanding.

 Passover Experiences for the Whole Church

-As the lighthearted joy of Purim fades into the solemnity of Passover, Dustin introduces a second handout, Passover: The Celebration of Liberty, which encourages deeper spiritual reflection on this sacred holiday.
+As the lighthearted joy of Purim fades into the solemnity of Passover, the Jewish relations team introduces a second handout, Passover: The Celebration of Liberty, which encourages deeper spiritual reflection on this sacred holiday.
 Passover provides a meaningful opportunity to explore the rich spiritual and symbolic connections between Jewish tradition and the Christian faith.
 This handout helps church members host a Passover-themed educational event, featuring Bible studies, presentations, and a communion-style seder meal that connects the ancient customs of the Passover Seder to the story of salvation in Jesus.

+“Passover is a time of reflection and renewal,” said Dustin.
+“It’s a perfect opportunity for us to better understand the heritage of our faith and honor the story of God’s deliverance, both then and now.”
 These materials illuminate the meaning behind the Passover table’s symbolic items, from the unleavened matzah to the bitter herbs, sweet charoset, and salty water.
 Each food represents profound themes of freedom, redemption, and sacrifice, connecting past struggles with present hope.
 Church members gain insight into the Jewish foundations of their faith, discovering the common threads of deliverance, hope, and renewal shared by both traditions.

 Bible Study on Exodus: Lead a Bible study focusing on the book of Exodus, exploring the themes of deliverance, sacrifice, and salvation.
 Emphasize how these themes resonate both in Jewish and Christian traditions, drawing connections between the Passover story and the death and resurrection of Jesus.